Hombre2014/Orbit/README.md

 ## Attribution

-Special thanks to Scillshare video course
+Special thanks to Skillshare's video course Ruby on Rails A Beginners Guide to Web Development with Rails

 ## 🤝 Contributing